lonegunmanb/terraform-mcp-eva/readme.md

 #### `tflint_scan`
 **Parameters** (all optional):
-- `category`: Category type for TFLint configuration - "reusable" (default) or "example"
+- `category`: Category type for predefined AVM TFLint configuration - "reusable" (default) or "example".
+Mutually exclusive with `remote_config_url`
-- `target_directory`: Target directory to scan (defaults to current working directory)
+- `remote_config_url`: Optional remote TFLint configuration URL (go-getter syntax).
+Mutually exclusive with `category`.
+Must point to a single file
+- `target_directory`: **IMPORTANT: Set to '.' for a scan on current workspace!** Target directory to scan.
+Only specify this parameter in rare cases when you need to scan a different directory than the current working directory.
+When left empty/unset, uses current working directory automatically
 - `custom_config_file`: Path to custom TFLint configuration file
 - `ignored_rule_ids`: Array of TFLint rule IDs to ignore during scanning

 **Description**: Execute TFLint scanning on Terraform code with configurable parameters.
-This tool performs static analysis of Terraform code using TFLint with predefined configurations for different code types.
+This tool performs static analysis of Terraform code using TFLint with predefined AVM (Azure Verified Modules) configurations or remote configurations for different code types. **Note: In most cases, simply call this tool without specifying `target_directory` - it will automatically scan the current working directory.**

 **Returns**: Detailed scan results including:
 - List of issues found with severity levels (error, warning, info)